-Please make note this statute as written makes absolutely no mention of any requirement that any use of funds be essential to farming.
-Nor does it suggest a use for “other facilities and improvements essential to the farming operation” !
+Please make note this statute as written makes absolutely no mention of any requirement that any use of funds is essential to farming.
+Nor does it suggest a use for “other facilities and improvements essential to the farming operation”!

 Here is a Link to this title and section: http://uscode.house.gov/browse/prelim@title7/chapter50/subchapter1&edition=prelim

-Yes I allege that these four Federal Judges are corrupt and have committed a crime of injustice.
-I have asked the President to preform his duty under the take care clause as the only way to hold Federal Judges accountable to the law.
-Why would they do this.
+Yes, I allege that these four Federal Judges are corrupt and have committed a crime of injustice.
+I have asked the President to perform his duty under the Take Care clause as the only way to hold Federal Judges accountable to the law.
+Why would they do this?
 To protect their own?
-To protect the Judiciary which has been granting this type of deference without allowing for jury review as the constitution requires?
+To protect the Judiciary which has been granting this type of deference without allowing for jury review as the Constitution requires?
 Because the DOJ aided this enterprise as well?
 Because this enterprise includes NAD another bunch of lawyers.
 Or was it simply because they know who pays their salary?

 Corrupt Federal Agencies aided by Corrupt Federal courts.
 This is not Constitutional not Democracy!
 Not American!